- Download our Moving to the USA Guide (PDF)

-Although it's true that the US has a higher crime rate than many other developed countries, its reputation for violence is often exaggerated by the media.
+Although it’s true that the US has a higher crime rate than many other developed countries, its reputation for violence is often exaggerated by the media.
 As a whole, the country is a safe place to live.
-Those relocating from abroad will need to remain conscious of their safety in the USA, but will usually be fine as long as they avoid some of the more dangerous inner-city areas where crime is often concentrated.
+If you’re relocating from abroad, you’ll need to remain conscious of your safety in the USA, but you’ll usually be fine as long as you avoid some of the more dangerous inner-city areas where crime is often concentrated.

 Crime in the USA

-Basic safety precautions which would be practised elsewhere in the world should be followed here too, such as avoiding walking alone through less busy areas of the city at night.
+Basic safety precautions which you’d practise elsewhere in the world should be followed here too, such as avoiding walking alone through less busy areas of the city at night.

 Terrorism in the USA